int-brain-lab/iblrig/docs/source/install.rst

 iblrig
 ------

-iblrig is the root folder for the PyBpod/Bonsai task.
+iblrig is the main folder for the PyBpod/Bonsai task.
 It requires, for now, to be installed in the root **C:\\folder** of your windows computer.

 iblrig is using gitflow and semantic versioning conventions.